Frequently Asked Questions

 May I bring a cell phone with me?

 Yes, you may bring a cell phone, but we insist that it be silent during rehearsals.
 We recommend that participants be very careful with valuable belongings such as cell phones or computers.
 Do not leave them laying around, and be sure to lock your dorm room at all times.
-Pay phones are also available in the Illinois Street Residence Hall.
+Pay phones are also available in the Pennsylvania Avenue Residence Hall.

 What items are restricted at ISYM?